kubeshop/testkube/docs/docs/5-cli-reference/testkube_create_test.md

-      --job-template string                        job template file path for extensions to job template -l, --label stringToString                       label key value pair: --label key1=value1 (default []) -n, --name string                                unique test name - mandatory --negative-test                              negative test if set to true will succeed if test fails and fail if test succeeds
+      --job-template string                        job template file path for extensions to job template -l, --label stringToString                       label key value pair: --label key1=value1 (default []) -n, --name string                                unique test name - mandatory --negative-test                              negative test, if enabled, makes failure an expected and correct test result.
+If the test fails the result will be set to success, and vice versa
       --prerun-script string                       path to script to be run before test execution --schedule string                            test schedule in a cronjob form: * * * * * --scraper-template string                    scraper template file path for extensions to scraper template